 The Miracles That Can Happen When a Child Gets Bored

 The other children were playing quietly.
 The baby was asleep.
 The only thing standing between me and booked bliss was this bored child.
 Sigh.
-At the time I was reading Shakespeare.
-I can’t remember what play, but I had my big Shakespeare book out with it’s beautiful green monogrammed cover and full page pictures.
+At the time, I was reading Shakespeare.
+I can’t remember what play, but I had my big Shakespeare book out with its beautiful green monogrammed cover and full-page pictures.

-Here was my eleven-year-old, completely absorbed in Shakespeare.
+Here was my 11-year-old, completely absorbed in Shakespeare.
 I had been reading it for a discussion group and she couldn’t have it, and I was about to tell her so when I noticed the time.
 I needed to start dinner.
 I guess she could have a little longer.
-I cooked dinner, paused for the interruptions, rushed back to catch the boiling pot while desperately trying to not crush the toddler who seems intent on tripping me…time flew by.
+I cooked dinner, paused for the interruptions, rushed back to catch the boiling pot while desperately trying to not crush the toddler who seems intent on tripping me… Time flew by.
 The other children had all gathered around the kitchen hoping upon hope that somehow an increase of noise on their part would cause an increase of speed on my part.
 My oldest child was still reading Shakespeare.
 Amazing.

 Britt grew up in a family of six brothers and one sister and gained a bonus sister later.
 She camped in the High Sierras, canoed down the Colorado, and played volleyball at Brigham Young University.
 She then served a mission to South Africa.
 With all of her time in the gym and the mountains and South Africa, she was totally prepared to become the mother of 2 sons and soon to be 9 daughters.
 By totally prepared she means willing to love them and muddle through everything else in a partially sleepless state.
 She is mostly successful at figuring out how to keep the baby clothed, or at least diapered, though her current toddler is challenging this skill.
 She feels children naturally love to learn and didn’t want to disrupt childhood curiosity with worksheets and school bells.
 She loves to play in the dirt, read books, go on adventures, watch her children discover new things, and mentor her children.
 Her oldest child is currently at a community college and her oldest son is going to high school at a public school.
 She loves to follow her children in their unique paths and interests.
 She loves to write because, unlike the laundry and the dishes, writing stays done.
 Whenever someone asks her how she does it all she wonders what in the world they think she’s doing.